 While marinading does come with its benefits but for me injecting the brisket trumps over marinading every time.
 With marinading, the outer surface or the skin is full of flavor.
 And unlike meat injections, you do not have to worry about the texture of the marinade.
 If it is chunky or has pieces of herbs.
 Some of the biggest reasons to forgo marinading in favor of injection are:

 - The marinade does not penetrate the meat enough to give it flavor or avoid dehydration.
 The salt in the marinade might reach deep enough, but the spices and herbs don’t.
-It results in a great outer skin, but when you bite into it, the inner part tends to be devoid of the same level of flavor and moisture.
+It results in the tremendous outer skin, but when you bite into it, the inner part tends to be devoid of the same level of flavor and moisture.

 - The marinade can sometimes have ingredients with enzymes that break down the tissues real quick.
-These enzymes are mostly present in fruits like pineapple, orange and more.
-And instead of keeping the meat moist it impairs its ability to hold the moisture and juices.
-With the time required to cook a brisket the likelihood of this happening is high.
+These enzymes are mostly present in fruits like pineapple, orange, and more.
+And instead of keeping the meat moist, it impairs its ability to hold moisture and juices.
+With the time required to cook a brisket, the likelihood of this happening is high.

 - It takes time, a fair amount — anything from a day or two or a few hours.